erikfalk/SAM_Sensorauswertung/README.md

 2. Store the data of each sentence (date, time, position, sensorvalue etc.) into a dataclass. <br>
 3. Scan trough the container with datas and check for outliers and remove them. <br>
 4. Convert data to the .czml format to use them in the cesium viewer (http://cesiumjs.org/Cesium/Build/Apps/CesiumViewer/index.html) <br>
-5. Show an GUI, in which the cesium viewer get called and .czml Files can be loaded by drag and drop.
-Positions and values will be shown as colored dots an the map.
+5. Show a GUI, in which the cesium viewer webpage get called and a .czml file can be loaded by drag and drop.
+Positions and values will be shown as colored dots on the map.
 Additional infos for the sensorvalues will be displayed trough a bar graph. <br><br>

 This software was developed by Rick Fastenrath and Erik Falk during winter semester 2015/2016 at FH Kiel (www.fh-kiel.de). <br> <br>
-Used tools: <br>
+Used tools and libs: <br>
 Qt 5.5 <br>
 CesiumViewer and the czml fileformat <br>
 QCustomPlot <br>